urielh3191/about-me/README.md

 Thanks for reading this !

-I hope that I taguth you a little something about me !
+I hope that I taught you a little something about me !